Asynchronous Federated Reinforcement Learning with Policy Gradient Updates: Algorithm Design and Convergence Analysis: Experiments

 \subsection{Setup}

-\textbf{Environment:} To validate the effectiveness of our approach via experiments, we consider three popular MuJoCo environments (Swimmer-v4, Hopper-v4, and Humanoid-v4) \cite{todorov2012mujoco} with the MIT License.
+\textbf{Environment:} To validate the effectiveness of our approach via experiments, we consider four popular MuJoCo environments for robotic control (Swimmer-v4, Hopper-v4, Walker2D-v4, and Humanoid-v4) \citep{todorov2012mujoco} with the MIT License.
 Both the state and action spaces are continuous.
-Environmental details are described in Table \ref{table:mujoco} and the MuJoCo tasks are visualized in Figure \ref{fig:mujoco}.
+Environmental details are described in Table \ref{table:mujoco} in Appendix \ref{sec:app_exp_setting}, and the MuJoCo tasks are visualized in Figure \ref{fig:mujoco}.

 \textbf{Measurement:} All convergence performances are measured over $10$ runs with random seeds from $0$ to $9$.
 The solid lines in our main experimental results are the averaged results, and the shadowed areas are confidence intervals with the confidence level $95\%$.
 The lines are smoothed for better visualization.